nlamont-netsoc/cyberstation/README.md

 simple user interface, and sending those to a chosen TAXII-2 server for sharing cyber threat intelligence amongst the participating clients.

-For a similar desktop version, see [CyberStationFX](https://github.com/workingDog/cyberstationFX)
+For a more capable desktop equivalent, see [CyberStationFX](https://github.com/workingDog/cyberstationFX)

 ### Documentation